From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios

 \section{Conclusion}

-Our work aims to enable robust and efficient dense prediction across diverse real-world scenarios under limited supervision.
-To achieve this goal, we introduce \textbf{DenseWorld}, a benchmark spanning a broad set of practical, challenging tasks.
-We further propose \textbf{DenseDiT}, a data-efficient framework based on generative models, featuring a parameter-reuse architecture and lightweight task-enhancing branches.
-Extensive experiments demonstrate that DenseDiT achieves strong performance and generalization across complex real-world tasks with minimal training data.
-We believe this work takes a meaningful step toward practical and scalable dense prediction in the wild.
+We introduced \textbf{DenseWorld}, a benchmark for unified evaluation of dense prediction across 25 diverse real-world tasks characterized by inherent data scarcity.
+To address the challenge of learning under such constraints, we proposed \textbf{DenseDiT}, a framework that leverages a parameter-reuse architecture and lightweight branches to achieve robust adaptation with minimal data and additional parameters.
+Extensive experiments demonstrate that DenseDiT attains strong generalization across complex real-world scenarios, significantly outperforming existing general-purpose and task-specific models.
+This work provides a significant step towards practical and scalable dense prediction for real-world applications.